 When it goes to purchasing lemon oil people mull over whether they should consider fruit oil or peel oil.
 The point is that lemon peel oil or citrus lemon peel oil is extracted from the oils in the peel which makes it highly concentrated (10).

-It is derived from the rind of the lemon and can be used as a fragrance component in some products.
-They can fight skin problems, such as hyperpigmentation, acne, or wrinkles.
-Lemon peel is also rich in antioxidants which detoxify the skin and kill germs.
+It is derived from the rind of the lemon and can be used as a fragrance component in some products. hey are often targeted to fight skin problems, such as hyperpigmentation, acne, or wrinkles.

 However, when exposed to air, this fragrance ingredient oxidizes.
 It can irritate your skin or make it more sensitive to irritation.
 There is the main compound limonene which is also considered to be a solvent.
 Unfortunately, it can toughly affect your skin (10).
-A lot of lemon essentials are used from processed peels which can affect our skin badly if we don’t use them properly.
-It is recommended to use lemon oil which was extracted from cold-pressing.
+Most lemon essentials are used from processed peels which can affect our skin badly if we don’t use them properly.
+It may be better to use lemon oil which was extracted from cold-pressing.
 Add it to your hair conditioner, face wash, or shampoo.

 What Are The Other Uses Of Lemon Oil?

-We now know that lemon oil has a huge amount of benefits.
-However, it is only the beginning because besides skin and hair care, lemon essential oil can be useful for treatment, massages, and even more.
+We now know that lemon oil has some potential benefits for the skin and scalp.
+However, it is only the beginning because besides skin and hair care, lemon essential oil can be useful for aromatherapy, massages, and even more.
 Keep reading and explore other amazing lemon extract qualities.

 - Jazz up your laundry routine with a few lemon oil drops.
 It will not only freshen your laundry but also bring a great smell to your clothing.

 - Summer is the insects’ time.
 They come alive and annoy us every day and night.
-Create a perfect insect repellant by combining lemon with peppermint and eucalyptus essential oil along with coconut oil (1).
+Create a natural insect repellent by combining lemon with peppermint and eucalyptus essential oils along with coconut oil (1).

-- A lot of masseuses use lemon oil extracts in their massages.
+- A lot of massage therapists use lemon oil extracts diluted in their massage oils.
 It softens the skin and relaxes when inhaling the fresh smell.

-Lemon oil essential is a versatile component for your beauty routine, better health conditions, and emotional state.
-Due to its antibacterial, antiseptic, antioxidant, and antidepressant properties, lemon oil is perfect for your personal wellness and health care routine.
+Lemon oil essential is a versatile component for your beauty routine, and as aromatherapy.
+Due to its antibacterial, antiseptic, antioxidant, and astringent properties, lemon oil is perfect for your personal wellness and health care routine.

-It is used as an important component for skin and hair products: lemon oil eliminates dandruff, softens the skin, cleans the pores, kills acne and dark spots.
+It is used as an important component for skin and hair products: lemon oil may help fight acne, hyperpigmentation, and dandruff.

-Also, your brain can work better and relax when you smell a lemon scent in the air.
+Also, your brain and body can relax when you smell a lemon scent in the air.
 People who stress out usually pour a couple of drops into the diffuser and enjoy the serene flow.